yimingzenmedi/homepage/README.md

 # homepage
-homemade homepage : )
+Homemade homepage : )

-Navigation website implemented by vue.
+Navigation website mainly implemented by Vue.js.
 This contains ~~version 1.0~~ (home.html) and version 1.1 (index.html).
 All the background pictures are from [wallpapercave](https://wallpapercave.com/).
 Version 1.1 is recommanded.
 The following introduction is also based on v1.1.

 ----------------------------------------